xcart/xcart-docs/_pages/kb_en/multivendor/custom_product_tabs_usage_with_multivendor.md

 They will be able to adjust the Show/Hide property for any tab that has been made editable by vendors.
 ![mv_customproducttabs_show_hide.png]({{site.baseurl}}/attachments/ref_13ILtNnj/mv_customproducttabs_show_hide.png)
-The Show/Hide setting for the tab will be appplied to their own product set only.
+The Show/Hide setting for the tab will be applied to their own product set only.

 If necessary, vendors will also be able to edit the description and content of custom product tabs editable by them.
 For example, if the vendor needs to edit the tab "Shipping info", they need to click on the tab title:
 ![mv_customproducttabs_shipping_info.png]({{site.baseurl}}/attachments/ref_13ILtNnj/mv_customproducttabs_shipping_info.png)